 Comic book author Gerry Conway, the man who created the Punisher, worked on this show.

 Michael Reaves, too.
 He wrote several episodes of the show and would later become known as a producer and story editor and writer on such series as Batman: The Animated Series and Gargoyles.
-Yes.
-Really.

 TheGlo Friends, Moondreamers, and Potato Head Kids segments, anyway.
-The My Little Pony segments have long gotten an official DVD release and can still be bought off of of Amazon.com to this day (though at ridiculously steep prices).
+The My Little Pony segments have gotten official DVD releases from Rhino and Shout!
+Factory, the latter of which can still be bought to this day.

 Not only that, but this trope has been in effect since before the 80s ended.
 Not only have the other segments not received their DVD releases, but only the Pony segments got reaired in the Second-run syndication of the show on the Disney Channel.
-I guess it pays to get top billing...

-Recycled Script: You'd be amazed how often "[X] Land is in danger because [X] villain did [X] to [X].
-Now [Insert Characters of Appropriate Segment Here] must stop [X] before [Segment Setting] enters the apocalypse" cropped up.
+Recycled Script: You'd be amazed how often "[X] Land is in danger because villain(ess) [Y] did [Z].
+Now [Insert Characters of Appropriate Segment Here] must stop the villain before [Segment Setting] enters the apocalypse" cropped up.